What to expect from an independent pharmacy payment integrity program

 What happens when the program finds an error?

-When an error is identified, the finding is documented with claim-level detail, the overpayment is calculated, and a recovery is initiated with the PBM.
+When an error is identified, the finding is documented with claim-level detail and the overpayment is calculated, giving the health plan the evidence needed to pursue recovery with the PBM.
 Beyond recovery, the provider diagnoses the root cause and works with the plan and PBM to correct the underlying configuration or contract interpretation so the error does not repeat on future claims.
 Both the financial recovery and the structural correction are tracked and reported to the plan.

 Get in touch